dmarsal90/dmarsal90/README.md

 - 🌱 I’m currently learning **ReactJS** and **Astro**

-- 👯 I’m looking to collaborate on **back-end or full stack web apps**.
+- 👯 I’m looking to collaborate on **back-end or full stack web apps**

-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help.

 - 📫 How to reach me:
 <div align="left">